robm26/database-app/README.md

 # database-app
-Web application for testing and comparing data access patterns with DynamoDB and MySQL
+A web application for testing and comparing data access patterns with DynamoDB and MySQL.

 DynamoDB offers fast, predictable latency and unlimited scale via an API interface.